MildewMan1/DeadlockFixes/README.md

 The WING32.dll also receives calls from the game and forwards them to functions in Windows' GDI32.dll.

 Putting these 3 files in the Deadlock folder should correct the freezing and crashing problems.

+NOTE: FOR WINDOWS XP, USE THE DLLS IN THE WINDOWSXP FOLDER ALONG WITH THE MSS32.DLL.

+The compiled DLLs have only been tested on Windows XP 32-bit and Windows 10 64-bit.
+If they do not work on another version, the source code has been included.